-After the output is configured, calibrated, and saved, calibrate one input.
-Then copy that configuration to all the other configuration memories.
-Then calibrate for differences in the other inputs.
+After the output is configured, calibrated, and saved, you can calibrate the first input.
+Note that most often, no input calibration is necessary.
+After calibrationg the first input, you can copy that configuration to all the other configuration memories if desired.
+Then calibrate other inputs.
 To program one of the independent input memories, select the input, then select the configuration memory and use the menu to configure the input.
 For example, if memory A been calibrated and a second configuration is needed, start by copying Memory A to memory B for that input to reduce setup time for the second configuration.

-HDMI Input Setup
+HDMI Input Color Format

 Inputs 1, 2, 3, 4, 5 and 6 are HDMI.
-For HD inputs, you can select the color-space as "Auto," standard-definition "Bt.601" or high-definition "Bt.709."
-The "Auto" mode is generally best, but some upscaling sources do not convert the color format to Bt.709 as they should and so "Bt.601" should be selected.
-The command format is:
+By default the appropriate color space is automatically selected ("Auto" mode) for standard-definition "Bt.601" or high-definition "Bt.709."
+The "Auto" mode is generally best, but some upscaling sources do not convert the color format to Bt.709 as they should and so "Bt.601" would be manually selected for these if they are programmed to output HD formats.
+The command is: